emiliobiz/billy_bulky_ecommerce/README.md

 ## Context

 In the competitive field of e-commerce, data-driven decision-making is key to understanding customer behavior, optimizing inventory, and tracking sales performance.
-The Billy Bulky project leverages a modern data stack to transform raw e-commerce data into actionable insights.
+The Billy Bulky project leverages a modern data stack to transform raw e-commerce data into actionable insights through a sophisticated dbt implementation.

 ## Objective

 The objective of this project is to demonstrate a robust data transformation layer using dbt (data build tool) to model e-commerce data for a fictional company, Billy Bulky.
-The aim is to showcase skills in data analysis, data modeling, and the utilization of dbt Core features within a data warehousing environment.
+The aim is to showcase advanced skills in data analysis, data modeling, and expertise in the utilization of dbt Core features within a Snowflake data warehousing environment.

 ## Project Structure